January 7, 2016

 An Oklahoma Centennial Farm Award was presented to the owner of a Kingfisher County farm.
 Charles M. Baker owns The Travis Farm located west of Crescent.
 The family has grown rye pasture and run cattle since grandfather Fred Travis Sr. settled the land in 1915.

 To qualify for a Centennial Farm or Ranch Award, a property must be owned by a family member for at least 100 years and must be operated or occupied by a family member or leased out by a family member over the age of 65.
 The property must include a minimum of 40 acres and gross annual sales of at least $1,000.
 The Oklahoma Historical Society and the Oklahoma Department of Agriculture, Food and Forestry have sponsored the Centennial Farm and Ranch Awards for 26 years, including 139 for Kingfisher County.

 For further information about the Centennial Farm and Ranch Program, please contact Glen R. Roberson at 405-521-6387 or firstname.lastname@example.org.

 The State Historic Preservation Office is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 31 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.